dora-team/dora.dev/hugo/content/devops-capabilities/process/documentation-quality/index.md

     - Recognizing documentation work during performance reviews and promotions.
 ---

 Internal documentation is a fundamental part of software development.
-For the past two years, the DORA team has looked at the quality of internal documentation.
-From our analysis, we’ve found a clear link between documentation quality and organizational performance — the organization’s ability to meet their performance and profitability goals.
-Just like a plant needs water and sunshine to thrive, an organization with good technical practices and documentation is significantly more likely to meet or exceed their performance goals.
+Analysis by DORA has found a clear link between documentation quality and organizational performance — the organization’s ability to meet their performance and profitability goals.
 Documentation is highly technical work, and our findings show just how much this work pays off.

 ## Measuring documentation quality
 For our research, we used a set of eight metrics that assess documentation attributes like clarity, findability, and reliability.
 You can review the [questions from 2022](http://localhost:1313/research/archives/2022/?tab_archives=questions) for the statements we used to assess these attributes.